-Who’s been sleeping in your bed?
-If your child is waking you up at night wanting to climb under the covers with you, you could be missing out on the rest you need to handle your responsibilities at work and home.
-More importantly, it's important for your child to develop the confidence to become more independent.
+In your bed, who's been sleeping?
+If your child keeps waking you up at night, asking to snuggle under the blankets with you, you may not be getting the rest you need to fulfil your job and home duties.
+More importantly, it's critical for your child to get the confidence necessary to become more independent.

-Spend time together.
-Your child may also need more attention.
-Schedule one-on-one time during the day for baking cookies or taking an outing to the petting zoo.
+2. Spend time with each other.
+Your child might also require additional attention.
+Make time during the day for one-on-one activities like baking cookies or going to the petting zoo.

-Start early.
-Naturally, it’s easier if you begin the process before they can walk to your room on their own.
-It's simpler to prevent the habit than to break it.
+4. Begin as soon as possible.
+Naturally, starting the procedure before they can go to your room on their own will make things easier.
+It's easier to avoid the habit than it is to break it.

-Be boring.
-This is one of those rare occasions when you want your kids to shun your company.
-Limit conversation and cuddling so hanging out with you isn't much fun anyway.
+7. Be boring.
+This is one of those few times when you want your children to avoid you.
+So hanging out with you isn't much fun anyway, limit discussion and hugging.

-Add lighting.
-If you're lucky, your child may just be afraid of the dark.
-A night light or flashlight they can control could be a quick solution.
+8. Lighting should be added.
+If you're lucky, your child's fear of the dark is just that.
+A controllable night light or flashlight could be a quick fix.

-Create a barrier.
-Do you wake up in the morning surprised to find that your child slept in your bed?
-Hang a bell on your bedroom door or keep it locked so you can monitor the situation more closely.
+2. Build a barrier.
+Do you ever find yourself waking up in the morning and discovering that your child has slept in your bed?
+Hang a bell on your bedroom door or keep it locked so you can keep a closer eye on the situation.

-It's easy to drift into bedtime habits that compromise your rest.
-Almost 24% of parents say their kids sleep in their beds sometimes, according to the National Sleep Foundation.
-However, if you're consistent and positive, you can turn things around so you and your children sleep peacefully and apart.
+It's easy to fall into bedtime routines that are damaging your sleep.
+According to the National Sleep Foundation, about 24% of parents admit their children sleep in their beds on occasion.
+You can turn things around if you're consistent and positive, so you and your children can sleep peacefully and separately.